Valesca Ampoorter: TSG Hoffenheim

 On 20 August 2025, Ampoorter signed a three-year contract with Frauen-Bundesliga side TSG 1899 Hoffenheim, joining fellow Belgians Jill Janssens and Féli Delacauw at the German club.
 She scored her first Bundesliga goal on 6 October 2025, contributing to a 4–1 win over Hamburger SV.
 On 6 November, she contributed to one of the fastest goals in league history, firing a 30-yard strike that forced an own goal from Laura Benkarth only 8 seconds into a match against SC Freiburg.
 10 days later, Ampoorter scored a late penalty kick goal against Eintracht Frankfurt in the DfB-Pokal round of 16.
 However, Freiburg were outscored by Frankfurt, 6–4, and failed to advance to the quarterfinals.
+A regular in the squad, Ampoorter finished her first season at Hoffenheim having recorded 5 goals and 5 assists after appearing in all but one of the club's 26 matches.
+In June 2026, Ampoorter proactively signed a one-year contract extension with Hoffenheim to keep her with the club until 2029.

 International career

 Ampoorter has represented Belgium at multiple youth levels, including U15, U16, U19, and U23.
 She was part of the squad that participated as the host nation at the 2023 UEFA Women's Under-19 Championship, during which Belgium finished last in Group A; in the team's final group stage match, a 3–3 draw with Austria, Ampoorter scored a goal from distance that briefly knotted the teams up at 2–2.
 Ampoorter has also made 11 appearances for the under-23 squad, multiple of which as team captain.

 Ampoorter received her first call-up to the senior team in February 2023, joining Belgium's squad for the Arnold Clark Cup.
 She made her senior debut at the age of 19, earning a start in Belgium's opening match against South Korea on 19 February.
 She showed promise and recorded a shot off of the crossbar as Belgium won the game, 2–1.